-- (ii) is an Australian resident or is exempt from the residence requirement within the meaning of subsection 7(7); and - (c) the person was not in receipt of a youth allowance during the period; and - (d) the person has made, or is taken to have made, a claim for newstart allowance; and - (e) the person satisfies the Secretary that it is likely that the person has a permanent medical condition that would prevent the person from undertaking full-time work; and - (f) the person satisfies the Secretary that it would be unreasonable to expect the person to satisfy the activity test until an assessment of the person's capacity to work has been undertaken. - (1E) The period for which the person is qualified for a newstart allowance under subsection (1D) starts: - (a) if the person is already receiving newstart allowance when the Secretary becomes aware of the medical condition referred to in paragraph (1D)(e)-when the Secretary becomes aware of the medical condition; or - (b) otherwise-when the person made, or is taken to have made, the claim for newstart allowance. - (1F) The period for which the person is qualified for a newstart allowance under subsection (1D) ends: - (a) if the person has failed to comply with a requirement to enter into a Newstart Employment Pathway Plan-on the day on which the person so failed; or - (b) in any other case-when the person enters into a Newstart Employment Pathway Plan. - (4) If: - (a) a person was receiving a social security pension, a service pension, income support supplement or a veteran payment; and - (b) the person claims a newstart allowance within 14 days of the day on which the last instalment of the person's social security pension, service pension, income support supplement or veteran payment was paid; and the person is taken to be qualified for a newstart allowance for the whole of the 14 day period.
+- (b) throughout the period the person: - (i) has reached the age of 22 years and has not reached the pension age; and - (ii) is an Australian resident or is exempt from the residence requirement within the meaning of subsection 7(7); and - (c) the person was not in receipt of a youth allowance during the period; and - (d) the person has made, or is taken to have made, a claim for jobseeker payment; and - (e) the person satisfies the Secretary that it is likely that the person has a permanent medical condition that would prevent the person from undertaking full-time work; and - (f) the person satisfies the Secretary that it would be unreasonable to expect the person to satisfy the activity test until an assessment of the person's capacity to work has been undertaken. - (1E) The period for which the person is qualified for a jobseeker payment under subsection (1D) starts: - (a) if the person is already receiving jobseeker payment when the Secretary becomes aware of the medical condition referred to in paragraph (1D)(e)-when the Secretary becomes aware of the medical condition; or - (b) otherwise-when the person made, or is taken to have made, the claim for jobseeker payment. - (1F) The period for which the person is qualified for a jobseeker payment under subsection (1D) ends: - (a) if the person has failed to comply with a requirement to enter into a Jobseeker Employment Pathway Plan-on the day on which the person so failed; or - (b) in any other case-when the person enters into a Jobseeker Employment Pathway Plan. - (4) If:

-(c) the person becomes qualified for a newstart allowance at some time during the 14 day period but after the first day of that period;
+- (a) a person was receiving a social security pension, a service pension, income support supplement or a veteran payment; and - (b) the person claims a jobseeker payment within 14 days of the day on which the last instalment of the person's social security pension, service pension, income support supplement or veteran payment was paid; and - (c) the person becomes qualified for a jobseeker payment at some time during the 14 day period but after the first day of that period;